estan/mjc/README.md

 -------
 To run the compiler, type

-    java -cp mjc.jar:lib/* mjc.ARMMain foo.java -S
+    ./mjc foo.java -S

-where `foo.java` is the MiniJava source file to be compiled, or use the `mjc` script.
+where `foo.java` is the MiniJava source file to be compiled.
 The available command line options are:

     usage: mjc infile [options]
      -g         print abstract syntax tree (GraphViz)